LinkedEarth/paleoHackathon/faq.md

 ### Q: What will the schedule look like?

-A: The hackathon will be held virtually, and take place over three days (Feb 9-10) in the Pacific Standard Time zone (UTC-8) where the instructors are located.
+A: The hackathon will be held virtually, and take place over three days (Mar 9-11) in the Pacific Standard Time zone (UTC-8) where the instructors are located.
 The first day is aimed at a basic Python introduction.
 If you already know Python, attendance on that day is optional.
 The morning lectures will be recorded via Zoom and made available through our Slack channel for delayed viewing.
 The schedule can be found [here](https://linkedearth.github.io/paleoHackathon/schedule).
 Schedule is subject to change.
 If you are participating in this Hackathon, make sure to connect through Slack to stay up-to-date.

 ### Q: What will be expected of me?